 Greyhound Station Study

-Our task was to investigate a particular space, noting how the design of the environment shaped human behavior, and to devise a method for highlighting the patterns occurring in that space.
+My goal was to investigate a particular space, noting how the design of the environment shaped human behavior, and to devise a method for highlighting the patterns occurring in that space.
 I worked to understand the mental models that travelers were adhering too and the mental model of whoever designed the station.

 Questions I addressed: